microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 InfoBar will alternate between Pane for inline notifications and Window for overlay notifications with IScrollProvider for the (conditionally) scrollable content area within the notification.

-InfoBar will implement a custom "notification" Landmark.
+InfoBar will implement a custom "information" Landmark.

 ### Keyboard Navigation